Jefferson, Colorado Air Quality

 What This Means for Jefferson County Residents

-Jefferson, Colorado has received an Air Quality Grade of D (46/100) based on a decade of EPA monitoring data.
+Jefferson, Colorado has received an Air Quality Grade of D (46/100) based on a decade of monitoring data from the EPA's air quality monitoring program.
 The current median AQI of 49 falls in the "Good" range.